Mower Blade Guide

 We have encountered some mower blade styles that have issues being mounted in our vise.
 If you have one of these, you should check in with us first.

-- Some Toro and Snapper mower blades have raised edges on the sides in the center mounting area.
+- Some Toro, Snapper ,and Cub Cadet mower blades have raised edges on the sides in the center mounting area.
 This causes issues but can be overcome by backing the vise screws out to raise them up so the blade will fit under them.

 - Dixie Chopper blades with the X—Blade system have raised centers that are stamped at an angle.
-This causes mounting issues in our vise.
+This will causes mounting issues in our vise system that we do not yet have a solution for.